 Chapter 9.
-Image building and management
+Image Building and Management

 9.1.
-Image building overview
+Image Building Overview

 Uyuni enables system administrators to build containers and OS Images and push the result in image stores.
-The workflow looks like this:

-Procedure: Building and pushing images
+Procedure: Building and Pushing Images

 - 1. Define an image store.

 - 2. Define an image profile and associate it with a source (either a git repository or a directory).

 - 3. Build the image.

 - 4. Push the image to the image store.